Bebe's Kids: Voice cast

+Production

+The film was originally conceptualized by Reginald Hudlin as a live action television comedy series.
+Following Harris' death in 1990, the film was restructured into an animated feature film.
+After several unsuccessful attempts at pitching to other studios, Paramount picked up the film, looking to expand their animation portfolio with Hyperion Studios.
+Then-CEO Brandon Tartikoff was able to bring Bébé's Kids over from NBC once he joined Paramount as chairman.

 Original stand-up version

-In the original act, Robin's prospective girlfriend, Jamika, asks him to take her and her son to a Disneyland-type amusement park, but when he agrees she shows up with four kids, three of whom are the neglected children of her friend, Bébé, whom Jamika refuses to judge.
+In the original act, Robin's prospective girlfriend, Jamika, asks him to take her and her son to Disneyland, but when he agrees, she shows up with four children, three of whom are the neglected children of her friend, Bebe, whom Jamika refuses to judge.

-Bébé's kids are misbehaved truants and violent troublemakers, over whom Jamika does not attempt to exercise any control.
-They terrorize park staff, cut off Donald Duck's feet to use for swimming, try to steal Robin's 8-track/radio while he's listening to it, and make a general menace of themselves, literally destroying the park.
+Bebe's kids are misbehaved truants and violent troublemakers, over whom Jamika does not attempt to exercise any control.
+They terrorize park staff, cut off Donald Duck's feet to use for swimming, try to steal Robin's 8-track while he's listening to it, and make a general menace of themselves, literally destroying the park.
 Their reputation is so bad that even the police refuse to mess with them.
 In the second act, Robin is picked up from a bar by Jamika and the kids.
 The kids force him to take them to Las Vegas.
 Pee-Wee pulls out a power cord and the city's power goes out.